-Here are my top twenty recipes to make Heritage Day delicious.
+Here are Twenty recipes to make Heritage Day delicious.
 From freshly baked breads to corruptive desserts and everything in between.
 It’s crammed with good food, the kind that tastes infinitely better when shared with openhandedness and generosity.

 There’s nothing like the smell of homemade bread.
 I love it hot out the oven, the crusted ends broken off and eaten warm, with a smear of butter.
 Adding to the charm of this twisted olive bread is it’s shape and the woody aroma of rosemary.
 It feels very Italian.